-How does dupilumab work?
+How does it work?

 What has the research shown?

-Is dupilumab available on the NHS?
+Is it available on the NHS?

-Who is dupilumab for?
+Who is it for?

-How do I go about getting dupilumab?
+How do I go about getting it?

 If you think you might be eligible for dupilumab, speak to your dermatologist about the possibility of trying it.
 It will not be offered by your GP; you will need to be referred to see a specialist dermatologist in a hospital.

-How is dupilumab administered?
+How is it taken?

 Patients or caregivers are advised to inject into the thigh or abdomen (except for the 5cm around the navel).
 If a healthcare professional or caregiver is administering the injection, rather than the patient themselves, the upper arm can be used as an alternative injection site.
-The injection site needs to be rotated and patients must avoid injecting into skin that is tender, damaged or scarred skin.
+The injection site needs to be rotated with each dose, and patients must avoid injecting into tender, damaged or scarred skin.

-How long do you take dupilumab for?
+How long do you take it for?

 Dupilumab is an ongoing treatment rather than a treatment that is used for a fixed amount of time.
 Patients are reviewed after 16 weeks to see how effectively the treatment is working for them.
 If a patient’s eczema has not responded adequately to dupilumab after 16 weeks, the treatment may be stopped.

 What are the risks of dupilumab?